-In addition to learning about specific topics, (which vary from state to state), 2nd grade social studies focuses on helping students develop their reading, writing, research and critical thinking skills as they gain a deeper understanding of history and society and share the new knowledge they learn.
-Teachers may use texts, photographs, film, art class trips and visitors to help students learn about a specific topic through different types of media and from different perspectives.
+In addition to learning about specific topics (which vary from state to state), the 2nd grade social studies curriculum focuses on helping students develop their reading, writing, research, and critical thinking skills as they gain a deeper understanding of history and society and share the new knowledge they learn.
+Teachers may use texts, photographs, film, art, class trips, and visitors to help students learn about a specific topic through different types of media and from different perspectives.
 In 2nd grade, there is also often a strong emphasis on comparing differences between groups and appreciating these differences.

 In addition, many social studies lessons and projects integrate and overlap with other subjects such as reading, writing and math so 2nd graders continue to develop those skills as well.

 In order to build social studies skills, your 2nd grader:

 - Learns about the history of his community and family.